 - If you are upset and not ready to discuss something, it’s okay to tell your doctor that you need to come back later.
 You need to get information when you are best able to understand and absorb it.

-- Memorial Sloan Kettering has staff who are experienced in helping patients with insurance, financial issues, job issues, emotional needs, and other aspects of cancer treatment.
-Ask your doctor or nurse for a referral if you are interested.
+- Many medical facilities have staff people who are experienced in helping patients with insurance, financial issues, job issues, emotional needs, and other aspects of cancer treatment.

 - Write down the names and phone numbers of people you talk to for future reference.